x4121/awscli-update/README.md

 [until AWS figures out how to distribute software properly](https://github.com/aws/aws-cli/issues/4947).

-**Looking for someone that can help to make this work on Mac or Windows**

 ## Usage
 ```
 usage: awscli-update [-h] [--version] [-n] [-q] [--no-sudo] [--prefix PREFIX]